8 BETTER Alternatives To Baseboard Heaters [From Experience]

 Ductless Heat Pumps

-They can both cool and heat your home and they will save you up to 45% on your electric heating bill.
+They can cool and heat your home and save up to 45% on your electric heating bill.

-One thing I love about ductless heat pumps is that they don’t take up a lot of space and they’re much quieter.
+One thing I love about ductless heat pumps is that they don’t take up a lot of space and are much quieter.

 You have better control over the temperature in a smaller room, and because they are ductless, they are a stand-alone unit.